Barr: Mueller's Hill testimony will be 'public spectacle'

 Mueller no longer works for the Justice Department, but the department could attempt to limit his testimony about decisions he made as special counsel.

+Mueller's report detailed extensive Russian interference in the 2016 presidential election but he did not find a criminal conspiracy between the Trump campaign and Moscow.
+He did not recommend charging any Trump associates as agents of the Russian government or with campaign finance violations.

+The report also outlined several instances where Trump tried to influence the investigation but people around him either refused or quietly allowed the matters to drop.
+Mueller pointedly said he would have exonerated Trump if he could have but did not.
+He also cited Justice Department guidelines that say a sitting president cannot be indicted.

-Mueller will appear before lawmakers in both public and private sessions on July 17.
+Mueller will appear before lawmakers in both public and private sessions later this month.
 Despite the limitations Mueller placed on his own testimony, Democrats insisted the American public be allowed to watch him respond to questions for the first time since he was appointed special counsel in May 2017.

+Barr declined to say how he thought Mueller handled the Russia investigation that shadowed Donald Trump's presidency for nearly two years.
+He said he believes his relationship with Mueller, who has been his friend for three decades, is "fine."